PyMamba/mamba-framework/README.md

     with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-Read [LICENSE](https://raw.github.com/DamnWidget/mamba/master/LICENSE) file to read the full license
+Have a look on [LICENSE](https://raw.github.com/DamnWidget/mamba/master/LICENSE) file to read the full license